kimwalisch/primecount/doc/BUILD.md

-option(BUILD_STATIC_LIBS   "Build the static libprimecount"        ON) option(BUILD_MANPAGE       "Regenerate man page using a2x program" OFF) option(BUILD_TESTS         "Build the test programs"               OFF)
+option(BUILD_STATIC_LIBS   "Build the static libprimecount"        ON) option(BUILD_MANPAGE       "Regenerate man page using a2x program" OFF) option(BUILD_TESTS         "Build the test programs"               OFF) option(MSVC_CRT_STATIC     "Link primecount.lib with /MT instead of the default /MD" OFF)

 option(WITH_POPCNT         "Use the POPCNT instruction"            ON) option(WITH_OPENMP         "Enable OpenMP multi-threading"         ON)